Authority to Travel

 Indefinite Assignments

-To qualify for full long-term travel reimbursement, the employee on the long-term assignment must meet the following criteria:
+To qualify for full long-term travel reimbursement, an employee on a long-term field assignment must meet the following criteria:

-• The employee continues to maintain a permanent residence at the primary headquarters, and
+- The employee continues to maintain a permanent residence at the primary headquarters area, and

 Per Diem Rate Options